Camille (1936 film): Development

+Shooting

 While filming Marguerite's death scene, Robert Taylor brought his phonograph to Garbo's dressing room so that she could play Paul Robeson records to put her in the mood.

 In the words of Camilles director George Cukor: "My mother had just died, and I had been there during her last conscious moments.
 I suppose I had a special awareness.
 I may have passed something on to Garbo without realizing it."
 Garbo later praised Cukor's sensitivity: "Cukor gave me direction as to how to hold my hands", said Garbo.
 "He had seen how, when his mother lay dying, she folded her hands and just fell asleep."

 While producing Camille, producer Irving Thalberg died.
 After filming was ended, and post-production began, Louis B. Mayer assigned Bernard Hyman as the film's new producer.
 Hyman arranged re-takes, cut some scenes, or edited scenes from the original Thalberg production.
 It is not exactly known which scenes were edited or cut.

-The famous death scene we see is not the original version from the first version of the film.
-In the original version, Camille died on the bed, had more words to say, and folded her hands before she died.
-This original death scene is lost.
-Cukor thought that it did not really feel very natural talking that much when you are about to die; so, Garbo's last scene was rewritten and reshot three times.
-In the first and second alternative endings, Camille was on the deathbed and said fewer words, but they still were not satisfied.
-They thought it seemed unreal for a dying woman to talk so much.
-In the third alternative ending, Camille was even quieter, and just slowly slipped away in Armand's arms.
+The famous death scene in the film as released is not the original version that was shot.
+Initially, Camille died on the bed, had more words to say, and folded her hands before she died; this original death scene is lost.
+Cukor thought the amount of dialogue was unrealistic for a dying character, so Garbo's last scene was rewritten and reshot three times; each successive version had fewer words, until in the final version Camille just slowly slipped away in Armand's arms.

-Previous film adaptations of the play premiered in 1912, 1915, 1917, 1921 with Nazimova and Rudolph Valentino, and most recently in 1926 with Norma Talmadge.

 News items in Daily Variety and Hollywood Reporter on July 25, 1936, noted that John Barrymore originally was cast in the role of Baron de Varville, but a bout of pneumonia prevented him from working on the picture.
 Barrymore's brother Lionel was scheduled to replace John in the role; however, a few days later, it was reported that a change in casting resulted in Lionel Barrymore's assignment to the role of Monsieur Duval, and Henry Daniell's assignment to Baron de Varville.
 Cinematographer William Daniels mistakenly is listed as a cast member in early Hollywood Reporter production charts.
 Camille marked the screen debut of actress Joan Leslie, who appeared under her real name, Joan Brodel.